Ansible for Ubuntu 24.04

 apt-get install python python-apt

-Testing the Connection
+Testing the connection

 By default, Ansible connects to remote hosts as the root user.
-If you are using another user, you will need to perform additional configurations.
-Create a directory in the configuration structure to hold YAML files for each group:
+If you use a different user, additional configuration is required.

 sudo mkdir /etc/ansible/group_vars

-Create a subdirectory with the name of your group:
+Create a subdirectory with your group name:

 sudo nano /etc/ansible/group_vars/group_name